 Use mail flow rules to set the spam confidence level (SCL) in messages

-You can create a transport rule that sets the spam confidence level (SCL) of an email message.
+You can create a mail flow rule (also known as a transport rule) that sets the spam confidence level (SCL) of an email message.
 The SCL is a measure of how likely a message is to be spam.
 Spam is unsolicited (and typically unwanted) email messages.
 The service takes different action on a message depending on its SCL rating.
 For example, you might want to bypass spam content filtering for messages that are sent from people inside your organization because you trust that a message sent internally from a colleague isn't spam.
-Using transport rules to set the SCL value of a message gives you increased control in handling spam.
+Using mail flow rules to set the SCL value of a message gives you increased control in handling spam.

 What do you need to know before you begin?

 Estimated time to complete this procedure: 10 minutes.

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mail flow rules" entry in Feature Permissions in Exchange Online or Feature permissions in EOP.

 For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.